 The Organon

 Leibniz dreamed of a universal language where disagreements dissolve into computation.
-Seventeen philosophers now govern every design decision in Cyra — from syntax to semantics, from types to trade-offs.
+Twenty philosophers now govern every design decision in Cyra — from syntax to semantics, from types to trade-offs.

 The Council

-The philosophers are arranged in six groups.
+The philosophers are arranged in eight groups.
 Each group answers a different question.
 Together they form a court of checks and balances — no single voice dominates.

 What is right?